cbonoz/jira-standups/README.md

 ## Jira Standups

-The chrome extension that help you run more effective standups, right from Jira.
+The chrome extension that helps you run more effective standup meetings, right from Jira.

 ### Inspiration